Don’t proceed with elective surgery in patients with anemia until properly diagnosed and treated.

 Up to 90% of patients become anemic by day 3 in the intensive care unit.
 Although laboratory testing can aid in diagnosis, prognosis and treatment of disease, a significant number of tests are inappropriate or unnecessary.
 Anemia secondary to iatrogenic blood loss causes an increased length of stay and mortality.
 Increased phlebotomy for laboratory testing also increases the odds for transfusion and its associated risks.
 Unnecessary laboratory testing adds to the cost of care through laboratory test charges and also by increasing downstream costs due to unnecessary interventions, prescriptions, etc. Thus judicious use of laboratory testing is recommended, and testing should not be performed in the absence of clinical indications.

-Don’t transfuse plasma in the absence of active bleeding or significant laboratory evidence of coagulopathy.
+Don’t transfuse plasma in the absence of active bleeding or significant clinical and laboratory evidence of coagulopathy.

 Recent studies demonstrate that plasma is often transfused inappropriately.
-In the absence of active bleeding or clear evidence of coagulopathy, current literature shows no reduction in blood loss or transfusion requirements with the use of plasma, but shows increased risk of transfusion-associated adverse events such as transfusion-related acute lung injury, transfusion-associated circulatory overload and allergic reactions.
-These transfusion-associated adverse events lead to poorer outcomes and increased cost of care.
+In the absence of active bleeding and clear evidence of coagulopathy, current literature shows no reduction in blood loss or transfusion requirements with the use of plasma, but increased risk of transfusion-associate adverse events such as transfusion-related acute lung injury, transfusion-associated circulatory overload and allergic reactions.
+These transfusionassociated adverse events lead to poorer outcomes and increased cost of care.

 Avoid transfusion, outside of emergencies, when alternative strategies are available as part of informed consent; make discussion of alternatives part of the informed consent process.

-Informed choice/consent regarding transfusion and other effective methods should be standardized and consistently delivered.
-Throughout the world, there is wide variation among medical practitioners and hospitals with regard to medical knowledge about the true risks of transfusion, alternatives to transfusion, and the delivery of this information to patients.
+Informed choice/consent regarding transfusion and effective alternatives should be standardized and consistently delivered.
+Throughout the world, there is wide variation amongst medical practitioners and hospitals with regards to medical knowledge about the true risks of transfusion, alternative to transfusion, and the delivery of this information to patients.
 Outside of the truly emergent clinical situation, transfusion should be avoided or limited when other interventions are available.
 Alternative strategies include, but are not limited to pharmacologic agents, cell salvage, normovolemic hemodilution and minimally-invasive surgical techniques.
 Additionally, transfusions may not be necessary in asymptomatic patients even in the presence of low hemoglobin concentrations.

 These items are provided solely for informational purposes and are not intended as a substitute for consultation with a medical professional.
 Patients with any specific questions about the items on this list or their individual situation should consult their physician.

 Working with this initiative, our selected recommendations and integrated materials were further honed based on subsequent campaign review.
-The list and supporting evidence will form the basis of a manuscript for publication in a peer-reviewed journal.
+This list and supporting material resulted in a publication in a peer-reviewed journal in 2019.
 SABM will also develop monitors to assess the impact of the initiative for our members and hospital affiliates.
 We foresee this as a vehicle for outreach to other professional societies, health care providers and patients.

 Mursallana KM, Tamim HM, Richards T et al. Preoperative anaemia and post operative outcomes in non-cardiac surgery: a retrospective cohort study.
 Lancet 2011; 378 (9800): 1396-4007.